szabgab/slides/python/dictionary.md

 See the same exercise in the previous chapter.

 ## Exercise: counting DNA bases
 {id: exercise-counting-dna-bases}

-Given a sequence like this: "ACTNGTGCTYGATRGTAGCYXGTN", print out the distribution of the elemnts to get the following result:
+Write a script called **count_dna_bases.py** that given a sequence like this: "ACTNGTGCTYGATRGTAGCYXGTN", will print out the distribution of the elemnts to get the following result:

 ```
 A 3 - 12.50 %